Spring Roo: User interface

 The above commands did not need to be typed in full, but rather were completed using TAB.
 Additionally, the "hint" command could have been used to acquire help at any time.

 Architecture

-While there are many ways that software can automatically generate code, Roo operates by generating AspectJ inter-type declarations (otherwise known as mixins or introductions).
+Roo operates by generating AspectJ inter-type declarations (otherwise known as mixins or introductions).
 This achieves separation of concerns, as the code maintained by Roo is in a different compilation unit from the code a user writes.
 This means Roo can incrementally modify the AspectJ inter-type declarations that it needs to and leave all other files intact.

 Spring Roo uses add-ons to provide all the functionality within and on top of an OSGi runtime system based on Apache Felix.

-Base add-ons

-There are numerous commands available in Roo, depending on which "base add-ons" (those which ship with Roo) and "third-party add-ons" (those that do not ship with Roo) have been installed.
-The base add-ons shipping with Roo 2.0.x include: